Marisela Amador | writer

 Suzanne is passionate about everything “art” in Montréal, especially art forms that break boundaries like experimental dance, literature, design and visual arts that challenge norms and the timeless art of architecture, so often undervalued in the Americas.
 When she’s not writing, she can be found sipping an Earl Grey or a local gin at a favourite neighbourhood hangout.

 Jason Lee | blogger

 Jason is a food eater and picture taker.
 As the blogger behind Shut Up and Eat, he covers everything food, from recipes to reviews.
 Jason has vowed that he will not stop until he has officially eaten his way across Montréal.
 It’s a big claim, and it’s one he’s making.

-Danny Pavlopoulos is the co-founder of Spade & Palacio Non-Touristy Tours, a Montréal tour company offering guided bike tours, walking tours and food tours for small groups.
+Danny Pavlopoulos is the co-founder of Spade & Palacio Non-Touristy Tours, a Montréal tour company offering guided bike tours, walking tours, street art tours and food tours for small groups.
 Nothing cliché, just the best of Montréal’s off-the-beaten path experiences and hidden gems.

 Martine Rhéaume is a strategic writer.
 The texts she writes or edits are elegant yet precise, direct yet pleasant.
 Martine first got a degree in musicology before getting an advanced graduate diploma in Marketing Communications (HEC Montréal, 2016).
 She worked as an editor, then an advertising copywriter for TC Médias Livres from 2011 to 2016.
 Since 2017, Martine is editor in chief at C2 Montréal.